seleneledain/forest_drought_forecasting/README.md

   - `out_path`: folder where to store generated features
   - `list_suffix`: if using multiple DEMs, provide a list of suffixes to differentiate the features generated from various DEMs

+## Digital Elevation Model (DEM)

+Download the DEM from Swisstopo (at 0.5 or 2 m resolution).
+The DEM is split into tiles that need to be downloaded individually.\
+The scripts are found in `data_downloading/swiss_dem/`

+How to use:
+- Go to https://www.swisstopo.admin.ch/fr/geodata/height/alti3d.html and request the whole dataset of tiles.
+This will provide you with a list of URLs that you can call to download.
+- Copy the URLs and save them to a `.txt` file.
+The URLs for the DEM at 2 m resolution (in 2022) is provided (`urls_all.txt`).
+- Using the `swiss_dem_download.py` script, provide the path to this `.txt` file and the path to where you want the DEM tiles to be downloaded.
+Run the script from terminal by calling `python swiss_dem_download.py`.
+- The DEM tiles need to be reprojected to a global CRS (EPSG:4326) from local CRS (MN95 NF02).
+Use `python reproject_dem.py` to create new rasters named `*_reprojected.tiff` in a new folder named "dem".
+- (TODO) Create a single DEM raster by mosaicking the tiles together.